gunins/service-worker-router/readme.md

 Nodejs Server side and `Service Worker` lazy router.
 Difference from client, client routers can take same route on multiple locations on page.
 Because this router we will use in Server side and service workers.
-We need to handle it outside from express app.
+We need to handle it outside from express or any other http app.

 Router taking static routes like `/a/b/c`, also dynamic `/a/:b/:c` dynamic part will return `data=>data.params` in same order.